-Your laser engraver works by emitting a powerful laser beam from a glass tube filled with insulating carbon dioxide (CO2), reflecting that beam off three mirrors and through a focus lens, and using this focused light to etch designs into certain substrates.
-The first mirror is fixed near the end of the laser tube, the second mirror travels along the machine's Y axis, and the third mirror is attached to the laser head that travels along the X axis.
+Your laser engraver works by emitting powerful laser beams from two glass tubes filled with insulating carbon dioxide (CO2), reflecting those beams off sets of mirrors and through focus lenses, and using this focused light to etch designs into certain substrates.
+The first mirrors are fixed near the ends of the laser tubes, the second mirrors travel along the machine's Y axis, and the third mirrors are attached to the laser heads that travel along the X axis.
 Because some dust from the engraving process settles on the mirrors, they require frequent cleaning.
 Because they move during operation, they also require periodic readjustment using their attached positioning screws to maintain the proper laser path.
-A water cooling system-typically a pump or chiller-must be used with this engraver to dissipate the heat produced by the laser tube.
+A water cooling system-typically a pump or chiller-must be used with this engraver to dissipate the heat produced by the laser tubes.
 Similarly, an exhaust system-typically either an external vent or a dedicated air purifier-must be used to remove the dust and gasses produced by the engraving process.

-With low intensity use, the provided laser tube has an average lifespan around 8000 hours before requiring replacement.
-However, constantly running your laser above 70% of its maximum rated power can significantly shorten its service life.
+With low intensity use, the provided laser tubes have an average lifespan around 8000 hours each before requiring replacement.
+However, constantly running your lasers above 70% of their maximum rated power can significantly shorten their service lives.
 It is recommended to use settings from 10-70% of the maximum rated power to enjoy optimal performance and longevity.